Andre-Codes/bereans_blog/_posts/2025-12-09-the-kingdom-they-expected.md

 *Series: The Kingdom Announcement • Part 3*

-If the first post entered the world of the first-century Jew to hear the announcement, and the second examined the controversy created by later reinterpretations, this third post turns to the positive theological reality: **what the kingdom meant to the people who heard it first.**
+If the first post entered the world of the first-century Jew to hear the announcement, and the second examined the controversy created by later reinterpretations, this third post turns to the positive theological reality: <span class="kingdom-gold">what the kingdom meant to the people who heard it first.</span>

 John’s audience understood the kingdom because they understood the Old Testament.
 Jesus’ disciples understood the kingdom because He preached it in the same terms.
 Mary, Zechariah, the prophets, the apostles, and the earliest church all shared a unified expectation—one rooted in covenant, prophecy, and the literal promises of God.